-Keywords: Estonia; The Conservative People's Party of Estonia (EKRE); populist radical right parties; national minorities; nationalism; Russian-speakers; Baltic politics; Intermarium; The New Nationalism; Ethnofuturism for nationalist and populist radical right political (PRR) parties for two reasons.
-First, the "other" to which they have initially juxtaposed ethnic Estonians is the Russian-speaking minority, who are white, Christian and, to a large extent, share many of the socially conservative values of EKRE.
+This article is one of the first to present an English language analysis of the Estonian party, Eesti Konservatiivne Rahvaerakond (Conservative People's Party of Estonia - henceforth, EKRE) in light of their election to the Estonian Parliament in 2015.
+EKRE presents a unique case study for nationalist and populist radical right political (PRR) parties for two reasons.
+First, the "other" to which they have initially juxtaposed ethnic Estonians is the Russian-speaking minority, who are white, historically Christian and, to a large extent, share many of the socially conservative values of the EKRE.
 Second, there has been a trend within the PRR to establish relationships with the Russian Federation due to shared socially conservative ideological positions, and a critical approach, to the EU and NATO.
 While EKRE can be placed within the same party family as many PRR parties, they take an unfavourable stance towards the Russian Federation.
 The purpose of this article is twofold: first, it contributes to thus far limited English language academic scholarship on EKRE after they entered the Estonian parliament in 2015.
-Secondly, this article aims to analyse the potentially changing relationship between the EKRE and Estonia's Russian-speaking community in light of the refugee crisis.
+Secondly, this article aims to analyse the potentially changing relationship between EKRE and Estonia's Russian-speaking community in light of the refugee crisis.